pcmasuzzo/pcmasuzzo.github.io/pages/cancer/chemo-pills.md

 112 days with pills x 2 pictures a day = 224 pictures
 ```

 I ended up with 224 pictures, yes.
-I started on August 7th 2024 and finished on January 14th 2025.

-Here is the full _chemo pills collage_, which I am now busy annotating.
+I am calling this my _chemo pills collage_, which I discovered is also a pretty visual and intuitive (for me!) way to look back in time (so perhaps I could also call it _chemo pills calendar_?).
+I annotated some of the images, click the button below to look at some of the _hotspots_ in the collage and hover with your mouse to see what little memory they unlock!

+<button id="toggle-hotspots" class="hotspot-toggle-btn">show hotspots</button>

 <div class="gallery">
   {% include chemopills-gallery.html %}